marcelohva/marcelohva/README.md

 - 👋 Hi, I’m Marcelo Amorim | @marcelohva
 - I have more than 20 years of experience with technology.
 I was a Java developer and systems architect, today I work in the management area.
-- 🌱 I’m currently learning python, django, flask, pandas...
+- 🌱 I’m currently learning python, django, flask, pandas... (for fun!)

 <!---
 marcelohva/marcelohva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.